Debt avalanche calculator

 Why not always choose avalanche?

 Because the cheapest plan is not always the one a real person can stick with month after month.
 Behavior matters.
+If you'd quit avalanche by month four and stick with snowball for two years, snowball wins on the only metric that matters: paying it off.

 Disclaimer